Eddie Rosario Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The Tigers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 23rd-ranked team ERA across all MLB pitching staffs (4.54).
+- The Tigers' 4.54 team ERA ranks 22nd among all MLB pitching staffs.

-- Tigers pitchers combine to allow 78 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Tigers pitchers combine to give up 78 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Tigers will look to Olson (0-1) in his second start this season.
+- Olson (0-1) starts for the Tigers, his second of the season.

-- His last appearance was out of the bullpen on Thursday when the right-hander tossed five innings against the Philadelphia Phillies, surrendering one earned run while giving up three hits.
+- His last appearance came out of the bullpen on Thursday when the righty threw five innings against the Philadelphia Phillies, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.